quill

 4. Backend thread reads and writes the delayed timestamp, resulting in an out-of-order log.

-Setting log_timestamp_ordering_grace_period to zero disables strict timestamp ordering.
+Setting log_timestamp_ordering_grace_period to zero disables this grace-period delay.

 ◆ rdtsc_resync_interval